pomme-clic/s-money-documentation/docs/docs/payin/general.md

 ##### Tip

-All Payin operatiosn are screened by our LAB/FT solution and can be rejected.
+All Payin operations are screened by our LAB/FT solution and can be rejected.

 </Highlight>